JD-2006/Pwnagotchi-Netbook/README.md

 I set the VM to use the hosted network adapter instead of NAT.

-After starting VM then plugin your wireless adapter.
+After starting VM and logging in, then plugin your wireless adapter.

+To adjust Pwnagotchi screen size edit '/usr/local/lib/python3.11/dist-packages/pwnagotchi/ui/hw/inky.py' self._layout['width'] self._layout['height']
+Then adjust layout with the Tweak-view plugin.
+The screenshot shows my layout on a 1366x768 resolution screen.
+To get more real estate you could find a way to have browser full screen or hide parts of your browser.
+Remember to make things bigger, reduce the resolution values.

 ** I changed the driver in '/usr/bin/pwnlib' to use a TL-WN722N.
 Use search and replace to find ath9k_htc and use your required driver as there are a few references.
 I didn't use modprobe